Signs and Symptoms of Inhalant Abuse

 In fact, in situations of hopeless poverty, many children seek out inhalants to suppress their appetites so they don’t mind not having food.
 For example, in Nepal, thousands of street children abuse a cheap glue called dendrite.

-The Most Dangerous Symptoms
+The Most Dangerous Symptoms of Inhalants

 When a person abuses nitrites, such as inhaling the gasses in whipped cream containers, the signs can include severe headaches, blindness or glaucoma.